redSkies47/cs361-shuffle-sort-microservice/README.md

 #### Step 3
 Both the Shuffle + Sort Microservice and the Music Playlist Maker need to access the same input and output files.
 In `microservice.py`:
-* Update the input text file variable `input_playlist` with appropriate relative path of the Music Playlist Maker's `songs.txt` file.
+* Update the input text file variable `input_playlist` with the appropriate relative path of the Music Playlist Maker's `songs.txt` file.
 From the Music Playlist Maker:
 * Update to read and write to the `output` file.